Diseases and symptoms

 Molecular diagnostics allows us to separate true sensitization і cross-reaction, which is critically important to avoid unreasonable dietary or therapeutic restrictions.

-Molecular allergy diagnostics is not just about accuracy, but a new level of understanding your own body.
-It allows you to focus not on limitations, but on effective allergy management.
+Molecular Diagnosing allergies is not easy accuracy, but a new level of understanding of your own body.
+It allows you to focus not on restrictions, but on effective allergy management.